 First, let’s look at how the energy used in your home compares to the rest of the UK.
 Then we’ll compare that to some of our European neighbours.
 Let’s say you’ve calculated that your home uses 10,000 kWh a year on heating.
 Compare this figure to those in the chart below, to see how this looks against averages for European countries.
 Each number shows the average heating used per household each year.

 As you might expect, a country’s climate plays a key role.
 For countries with cold winters – like Denmark – 10,000 kWh is quite a low figure.
 But in a warmer country like Spain, it’s on the higher end of the scale.

 Heating energy (kWh) per square metre: how much gas and electricity do you use per floor area?

 Another thing to consider is the size of your home.
-This is something the figures above don’t account for – so it’s important to factor in how much energy you use on heating, relative to the size of your home.
+This is something the figures above don’t account for – and it’s helpful to factor in how much energy you use on heating, in relation to the size of your home.

-There is a way to take varying home size into account.
-This can be done by measuring energy use in relation to floorspace.
+This can be taken into account by measuring energy use in relation to floorspace.
 Here’s an example of how this works:

 - To work out your energy use per floor area, you simply divide the energy use by the floor area – in this case, that means dividing 10,000 by 100

 - This gives you a figure of 100kWh/(m2a) – with the “a” meaning “per annum” (or each year)